 - Take a look at their menu to see which is the best option.
 Chicken strips vs chicken nuggets (run, don't walk, away from those), real meat sausages vs hotdogs, fish pieces vs fish cakes (mainly cooked starch and a little undefined fish 'part'), wraps, sandwich bar (let the salad crowd out the junk and no sticky sauces) or hamburger patties.
 None of the options may be great, but you may just have to choose the best of a bad bunch.
 Ask for no tomato sauce/ketchup to be served.

 - Ask to bring your own cake.

 My absolute go-to cake is my chocolate heaven cake.
-It is nut free, gluten free, grain free and no added sugar.
+It is nut-free, gluten-free, grain-free, and has no added sugar.
 I would ice it with a simple chocolate ganache or a cream cheese frosting.
-Be creative with decorations and use toys not sweets.
-The cake below (left) is decorated with green coloured cream cheese frosting and green coloured coconut and toys.
-So easy and zero talent required.
-It does even need to be smooth, in fact the messier the better to appear like grass.
-The cake on the right however (found on Pinterest) is a sugar bomb!
+Be creative with decorations and use toys, not sweets.
+The cake below (left) is decorated with green-colored cream cheese frosting and green-colored coconut and toys.
+So easy and zero talent is required.
+It does even need to be smooth, in fact, the messier the better to appear like grass.
+The cake on the right, however (found on Pinterest) is a sugar bomb!